presiannedyalkov/UI-Experiment/readme.md

 - Instrumentation:
 - Experimental Mortality: We cannot prevent testers from exiting the experiment, but the data is only submitted at the end of the third step.
 - Selection:
+- The task is a bigger motivator than the CTA color.
+- Learning effect: the problem with making the buttons text links is that the user does not easily recognize which element is text and which is link, but in our experiment when the tester sees the colored button
 ### External validity and possible threats
 - Units:
 - Outcome: